 As I said, poolish is a yeast starter with a high level of hydration.
 This starter needs its rest, so leave it be for at least 14 hours.

-Also, respect the time between foldings.
-Once you fold, the gluten takes time to redistribute.
+Also, respect the time between each folding.
+Once you've fold the dough from 6 to 8 times, the gluten will take some time to redistribute.
 Don’t allow this time to it, and you’ll be rewarded with a tough, dense bread.

 How to mix the dough